JhouLab/Pi5WebcamRecorder/README.md

     "Q":            Typing this stops any ongoing recordings, and quits the program Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
-    0-3:            Typing a camera number will manually start/stop recording of that camera.
+    1-4:            Typing a camera number will manually start/stop recording of that camera.
                     A red dot appears in the corner to indicate ongoing recording.

 This program also monitors GPIO pins 4-7.
-A low-to-high transition (i.e. from 0V to 3.3V) on the following pins has the following effects:
+A low-to-high transition (i.e. from 0V to 3.3V) on these pins has the following effects:

+    Double pulse:   Starts/stops recording when 2 pulses arrive <1 sec apart Triple pulse:   (In future editions, this will stop recording) Single pulse:   Saves timestamp in _TTL.txt file

-    GPIO4:          Starts recording camera 0
+    GPIO4:          camera 1
-    GPIO5:          Starts recording camera 1
+    GPIO5:          camera 2
-    GPIO6:          Starts recording camera 2
+    GPIO6:          camera 3
-    GPIO7:          Starts recording camera 3
+    GPIO7:          camera 4

-(If you are wondering why I avoided GPIO pins 0-3, it is because they are used for I2C communications.)

-Each recording generates 3 files: one for video, a second for timestamps of individual video frames, and a third for timestamps of low-to-high GPIO transitions, which indicate behavior cue onset times.

-Each camera has completely separate files, and there is no data mixing between cameras/files.
+Each camera recording generates its own files, and there is no data mixing between cameras.

-Each filename begins with the date in YYYY-MM-DD_HHMM format, followed by the camera number.
-For example, camera 0, recorded on June 9, 2024 at 5:38pm, generates these 3 files:
+Each filename begins with the date, camera number, and data type.
+For example, a recording from camera 1, on June 12, 2024 at 5:38pm will generate these files:

-    2024-06-09_1738_Cam0_Video.avi              # Video file in H264 format
+    2024-06-12_1738_Cam1_Video.avi              # Video file in H264 format
-    2024-06-09_1738_Cam0_Timestamp.txt          # Text file with timestamps of each video frame 2024-06-09_1738_Cam0_Timestamp_TTL.txt      # Text file with timestamps of low-to-high TTL transitions, representing trial cue onsets
+    2024-06-12_1738_Cam1_Timestamp.txt          # Text file with timestamps of each video frame 2024-06-12_1738_Cam1_Timestamp_TTL.txt      # Text file with timestamps of low-to-high TTL transitions

-Note there are separate text files for video frame timestamps and GPIO timestamps.

-The H264 format achieves remarkably high compression ratios, with files typically <2MB per minute.
+H264 files are remarkably small, typically <2MB per minute.
+Estimated storage requirements are below:
-Some example estimated storage requirements are as follows (your mileage may vary):

     1 GB:     About 8 hours (or more) of continuous recording.
     1 TB:     About 3 months of continuous 24/7 recording from 4 cameras
     1 TB:     About 1 year of continuous 24/7 recording from 1 camera
     1 TB:     About 3 years when recording two 1-hour sessions per day from 4 animals (i.e. 8 total hours/day)

-Basic video parameters are as follows:
+Basic video parameters are as follows.
+You can change them by editing the CamObj.py file:

     Frames per second: 10                # Set on line 19 of CamObj.py file
     Codec: h264                          # Set on line 21 of CamObj.py
-    Pixel resolution: 640x480            # Set on lines 34-35 of CamObj.py file
+    Pixel resolution: 640x480            # Set on lines 39-40 of CamObj.py file

-Max resolution and frame rate are limited by the CPU's ability to compress to h264 format.
-If you need more resolution or higher frame rate, you can switch from h264 to mp4v format (MPEG-4) which is faster, but has poorer compression ratio and requires ~5x more disk space.
+If you need more resolution or higher frame rate, the CPU might start to bog down.
+It may help to switch from h264 to mp4v format (MPEG-4) which is less CPU-intensive, but files require ~5x more disk space.

 This program is intended to run on a Raspberry Pi 5.
 It will (sort of) run on a Pi 4, but performance is frustratingly poor if you have more than 1 camera.
 This program also runs (sort of) under Windows, but it lacks the ability to